Why and How to Solve VLC No Sound on Windows (10) and Mac?

 You can try alternatives to VLC such as 5KPlayer, RealPlayer, or KMPlayer to see if there is any audio when playing video files.

 Solution 7.
 Change video audio format or codec - most recommended

 If you record videos using DSLR, especially Nikon, Canon, and JVC, the output MOV clips may have Linear PCM audio.
 VLC supports audio in DTS, AAC, AC3/A52, Raw DV, FLAC, FLV (Flash), MXF, Nut, Standard MIDI/SMF, Creative™ Voice, and some codecs like DTS-HD, Dolby TrueHD, PCM or LPCM are not recognized by VLC.
 Due to the audio incompatibility, VLC can't process LPCM audio and therefore causes the VLC no sound error after converting MOV to MP4 format.

 Step 1: Download and run the tool.
-Click +Video button to import the media file.
+Click Video Converter button on the main UI and then click +Video button to import the media file.
 You can add multiple files at once.

-Step 2: The tool will recognize as many as 370 formats and codecs, including 4K MP4, MKV, HEVC, H.264, VP9, WMV, AVI, etc, and is preloaded with 420+ device profiles, readymade for easier playback on PC, tablet, mobile phone, gaming system, etc. Once the Output Profile window pops up, just choose a format VLC can recognize.
+Step 2: The tool will recognize as many as 370 formats and codecs, including 4K MP4, MKV, HEVC, H.264, VP9, WMV, AVI, etc, and is preloaded with 420+ device profiles, readymade for easier playback on PC, tablet, mobile phone, gaming system, etc. Pop up the Output Profile window by clicking on the Target Format option at the bottom, just choose a format VLC can recognize.

 - Preferably, VLC loves playing MP4 with H.264 video codec and AAC audio codec.

 - Optionally, you can do some basic edits such as trim off unwanted clips, crop the black bars, add external subtitles that VLC cannot do.